jochym/qecalc/DOC/sphinx/quickTutorial.rst

 Configuration
 ---------------------
-QECalc settings can be provided either through a config file or config string, placed into the python script.
+QECalc settings can be provided either through a config file or a config string, placed into the python script.
 This configuration contains launching parameters as well as input/output variables descriptions relevant to each QE executable.
 If some parameters are not specified,